-\Subject{Token games -- a possible aid} In \cite{BK18}, Bagnol and Kuperberg introduced \emph{token games} on $\omega$-regular automata, which are closely related to the letter game, but easier to solve.
+The \textit{one-token-game}, which is closely related to the letter game but easier to solve, was introduced by L{\"{o}}ding in an algorithm for deciding determinisability-by-pruning of a regular automaton, and was formally defined in \cite[Definition 5]{LR13}.
+It was later generalised by Bagnol and Kuperberg~\cite{BK18} to a \textit{$k$-token-game} on $\omega$-regular automata, for a given $k\in \Nat$, in the course of seeking an easier to decide characterisation of history-determinism.

 In a $k$-token game on an automaton $\A$, denoted by $G_k(\A)$, like in the letter game, Adam generates a word $w$ letter by letter, and Eve builds a run on $w$ by resolving the nondeterminism.
 In addition, Adam also has to resolve the nondeterminism of $\A$ to build $k$ runs letter-by-letter over $w$.
-The winning condition for Eve in these games is that either all runs built by Adam are rejecting, or Eve's run is accepting.
-Such games, as they compare concrete runs, are easier to solve than the letter game.
+The winning condition for Eve in these games on Boolean automata is that either all runs built by Adam are rejecting, or Eve's run is accepting.
+Such games, as they compare a finite number of pairs of runs, are easier to solve than the letter game.

-Then, to decide \HDness for a class of automata, one can attempt to show that the letter game always has the same winner as a $k$-token game, for some $k$, and solve the $k$-token game.
+Then, to decide \HDness of a class of automata, one can attempt to show that the letter game always has the same winner as a $k$-token game, for some $k$, and solve the $k$-token game.
 (If Eve wins the letter game then she wins the $k$-token game, for every $k$, by using the same strategy, ignoring Adam's runs.
 However, it might be that she wins a $k$-token game, taking advantage of her knowledge of how Adam resolves the nondeterminism, but loses the letter game.)

 Bagnol and Kuperberg showed in \cite{BK18} that on B\"uchi automata, the letter game and the $2$-token game always have the same winner, and in \cite{BKLS20b}, Boker, Kuperberg, Lehtinen and Skrzypczak extended this result to coB\"uchi automata.
 In both cases, this allows for a \PTime procedure for deciding \HDness.
 Furthermore, Bagnol and Kuperberg suggested in \cite[Conclusion]{BK18} that $2$-token games might characterise \HDness also for parity automata (and therefore for all $\omega$-regular automata); a conjecture (termed later the $G2$ conjecture) that is still open.